You are listening to the Sean Hannity Radio Show Podcast.

 And many of them enriched themselves because of this relationship in many, many ways.

-That's called pay to play.
+That's called pay-to-play.

-That's called uh uneth in any sense unethical.
+That's called in any sense unethical.

-Now they're not even denying it at the Clinton campaign.
+Now, they're not even denying it at the Clinton campaign.

-They're just saying, well, my understanding is her name was simply just listed on the masthead at in that time period.
+They're just saying, well, my understanding is her name was simply just listed on the masthead in that time period.

 She did not play a role in editing the publication.